Tree & Stump Removal

 Forestry removes tree stumps of publicly owned trees with either city crews or contractors hired to aid in stump removal.
 Typically, Forestry and contractors remove stumps by grinding them into wood chips, hauling the wood chips away, and back filling the hole with soil.
 Stumps are removed when the ground is thawed and snow is sufficiently cleared.

 Stumps are generally not removed immediately following tree removal.
 Rather they are typically removed within one calendar year after the tree is removed.
-For instance, if a boulevard tree was removed in February 2016, the stump may not be removed until the spring, summer, or fall of 2017.
+For example, if a boulevard tree was removed in February 2017, the stump may not be removed until the spring, summer, or fall of 2018.
 However, streets that are in the structured removal program will have stumps removed the same year that the tree is removed.
 Stump removal may be limited in a given year due to weather, contractor availability, or available budgets.

 Reasons you might request stump removal: